 - when special categories of personal data within the meaning of Article 9 of the GDPR or data of a very personal nature (such as data on poverty, unemployment, involvement of youth care or social work, data on household and private activities, location data) systematically exchanged between multiple controllers;

-- when there is a large-scale processing of data generated by devices with sensors that transmit data via the internet or via another medium (‘internet of things’ applications, such as smart televisions, smart household appliances, connected toys, smart cities, smart energy meters, etc.) and this processing serves to analyze or predict the economic situation, health, personal preferences or interests, reliability or behavior, location or movements of natural persons;
+- when there is a large-scale processing of data generated by devices with sensors that transmit data via the internet or via another medium (‘internet of things’ applications, such as smart televisions, smart household appliances, connected toys, smart cities, smart energy meters, etc.) and this processing serves to analyse or predict the economic situation, health, personal preferences or interests, reliability or behaviour, location or movements of natural persons;

-- when there is a large-scale and / or systematic processing of telephony, internet or other communication data, metadata or location data from or traceable to natural persons (for example, WiFi tracking or processing of location data of travelers in public transport) when the processing is not strictly necessary for a service requested by the data subject;
+- when there is a large-scale and / or systematic processing of telephony, internet or other communication data, metadata or location data from or traceable to natural persons (for example, WiFi tracking or processing of location data of travellers in public transport) when the processing is not strictly necessary for a service requested by the data subject;

-If you carry out processing operations that appear on the list, you are obliged to perform a DPIA before the start of your processing.
+Therefore, if you carry out processing operations that appear on the list, you are obliged to perform a DPIA before the start of your processing.
 The outcome of which may also lead to the conclusion that a prior consultation of your national authority is necessary.

 Not all processing operations for which a prior DPIA is performed require prior advice from the data protection authority.
 You are required to consult your national authority before starting your processing if your DPIA reveals a high residual risk.
 Such risk exists when it persists despite the measures you have taken or will take to mitigate the risk.
 For more information do consult the website of your national authority.